 - 2AH batteries have a short life on both tools

-This is ready to go package for any drilling task at the best price of any 18 volter in the market.
-It is a great choice if you are buying on a budget cordless drill for standard DIY Drilling and driving tasks.
+This is ready to go package for any drilling task at the best price of any 18-volt in the market.
+It is a great choice if you are buying a budget cordless drill for standard DIY Drilling and driving tasks.

 The Keyless chuck has 18 points for accurate torque setting which prevents snapping your screws and the chuck teeth.
 It also comes with quick recharge batteries rated at 1.5AH which can take you through many tasks before recharging.

-It has a simple design for one arm operations with a narrows head that can drill into narrow spaces with ease.
+It has a simple design for one-arm operations with a narrow head that can drill into narrow spaces with ease.
 It also has an onboard power gauge to help you track your battery life and schedule important tasks.

 - It comes with a 30 bit set for handling different tasks with ease